 Quick answer: AI is worth it for a small business when it is applied to repetitive, high-volume work — drafting, following up, finding leads, processing documents — and it is a waste when it is bought as a vague "we should use AI" purchase with no specific job to do.
 The honest answer is not yes or no; it is "yes, for these tasks, measured against the time they used to take."

 AI gets framed two unhelpful ways: as magic that fixes everything, or as hype that will pass.
-Both are wrong, and both lead to bad decisions.
+Both are wrong, and both lead to bad decisions — the first to wasted money on tools nobody uses, the second to falling behind competitors who applied it well.
 The useful question is narrower: worth it for what?

 Where AI Genuinely Pays Off